Wondering How to Dress If You're Over 50? Just Look to These Mature Fashion Icons With Impeccable Style

 Shop the Look:

-Aeyde is a fashion editor-approved label that makes some of the most polished and elevated shoes on the market.
-I love this strappy snakeskin print pair, a trend that has also earned an DVF's endorsement.
+Rixo might make some of the most polished and elevated dresses on the market, but their shoes can't be overlooked, either.
+I love this strappy snakeskin print pair, a trend that has also earned DVF's endorsement.

 11. Grace Jones